sethigeet/instigpt-prototype/README.md

 # InstiGPT Prototype

-This prototype is for a ChatGPT like AI assistent for the students at IIT Bombay.
-It can help students find information more easily and help them in day to day tasks such as getting previous years question papers for a particular course, get the reviews about a particular course, see who is teaching a particular course, and many more things!
+This prototype is for a ChatGPT-like AI assistant for the students at IIT Bombay.
+It can help students find information more easily and help them in day to day tasks such as getting previous year question papers for a particular course, getting reviews about a particular course, seeing who is teaching a particular course, and many more things!

 ## Running the application

-> NOTE: You many choose to create a virtual environment.
+> NOTE: You may choose to create a virtual environment.

 1. Install the dependencies using `pip install -r requirements.txt`
 1. Run the API using `python main.py`